RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 | .\*{(?\<tag\>.\*)}.\* | Hashing is done on the substring between the curly braces. |
 | (?\<tag\>.\*) | The entire key's name is used for hashing. |

-You can modify existing rules, add new ones, delete rules or change their order to suit your application's requirements.
+You can modify existing rules, add new ones, delete rules, or change their order to suit your application's requirements.

 ### Custom hashing policy notes and limitations